10. S3 classes#

 • group_by (a function that splits a data frame with respect to a combination of levels in given named columns and returns a list of data frames with class list_dfs),

-• aggregate.list_dfs (which applies a given aggregation function on each column of each data frame in a given list), and
+• aggregate.list_dfs (which applies an aggregation function on every column of all data frames in a given list), and

 • mean.list_dfs (a specialised version of the former that calls mean).

 The specifics do not matter now.
-Let us just consider the notation we use when the operations are chained:
+Let’s just consider the notation we use when the operations are chained:

 # select a few rows and columns from the `iris` data frame: